AhmedMokhtarr5/AhmedMokhtarr5/README.md

 - 🖥️ Skilled in **C++**, **.NET**, and **Python**
 - 🤖 Passionate about **Machine Learning** and **AI**
 - 🎯 Continuously learning, creating, and contributing to innovative projects
 - 🔧 Strong focus on clean, efficient, and scalable code
+- 😂☕Just a coder who runs on coffee and laughs!

 ---